polarbirke/svala/README.md

 ## Requirements

 Svala is written in Sass, which means you need a way to compile it to CSS.
-It doesn't matter if you love Gulp, use node-sass on the command line or if Webpack is your jam.
+Furthermore, **Svala requires Dart Sass** because it makes use of its module system with `@use` and `@forward` It doesn't matter if you love Gulp, use node-sass on the command line or if Webpack is your jam.
 Anything that can compile Sass to CSS will work.
 Here's [a tutorial for one way to do it](https://webdesign.tutsplus.com/tutorials/watch-and-compile-sass-in-five-quick-steps--cms-28275).

 ## Usage